analogdevicesinc/ai8x-synthesis/README.md

 Batch normalization after `Conv1d` and `Conv2d` layers is supported using “fusing”.
 The fusing operation merges the effect of batch normalization layers into the parameters of the preceding convolutional layer.
 For detailed information about batch normalization fusing/folding, see Section 3.2 of the following paper: https://arxiv.org/pdf/1712.05877.pdf.

 After fusing/folding, the network will not contain any batchnorm layers.
 The effects of batch normalization will instead be expressed by modified weights and biases of the preceding convolutional layer.
 If the trained network contains batchnorm layers, the `batchnormfuser.py` script (see [BatchNorm Fusing](#BatchNorm-Fusing)) should be called before `quantize.py` to fuse the batchnorm layers.
-To be able perform folding/fusing by running `batchnormfuser.py`, a second model architecture should be defined without batchnorm layers.
+To be able to perform folding/fusing by running `batchnormfuser.py`, a second model architecture should be defined without batchnorm layers.
 This architecture should be exactly the same as the input model architecture, except for the removal of all batchnorm layers.

 ### Model Comparison and Feature Attribution